maka-io/maka-http/README.md

 4. The tests are broken (13 out of 15 are passing)!
 I plan on fixing them.

-5. There is no longer an 'auth' option.
+5. There is no longer an 'auth', `param`, `query`, or `content` option, you'll need to make your own param string or declare the `options.data` (rather than `options.content`.
 To declare 'auth' use the headers section.

 6. 'npmRequestOptions' and 'beforeSend' have been removed, not sure it actually did anything in the end 🤔.
     Instead of before send, use the new `HTTP.addRequestInterceptor()` method (see #7).
 If you need raw repsonse data,